D7460N/D7460N.dev/ADD.md

  <p></p>
 <summary id="perspective"><h3>PERSPECTIVE</h3></summary>

 Single Page Applications are defined differently depending on context.
-In web design/layout world, a SPA is a web application designed and layed out using techniques that allow end-users access to all informatino and or functionality without ever leaving the _single page_ they are on.
+In web design/layout world, a SPA is a web application designed and laid out using techniques that allow end-users access to all information and or functionality without ever leaving the _single page_ they are on.
 This includes not using the overused dreaded modal dialogue, if at all possible.

-This is an important usability technique in that it allows for uninterupted concentration and workflow for end-users.
-This also vastly simplifies navigation and page/keyboard contraols and nullifies the need for developing content routers, saving time, LoE, and complexity
+This is an important usability technique in that it allows for uninterrupted concentration and workflow for end-users.
+This also vastly simplifies navigation and page/keyboard controls and nullifies the need for developing content routers, saving time, LoE, and complexity

 </details>